talkxo/rishiraj-blog-machine/_pages/about.md

 - a **senior director** at a leading independent agency (0-1)
 - an app development and sales executive
-- a freelancer offering SEO and content marketing services
+- a freelancer offering SEO services
 - a **UI + graphics designer** at a leading messaging company
 - a **web publisher** of a popular tech blog (sold)